marbl/canu/documentation/source/parameter-reference.rst

   A path to a Java application launcher of at least version 1.8.

 gnuplot <string="gnuplot">
   A path to the gnuplot graphing utility.
+Plotting is disabled if this is unset (`gnuplot=` or `gnuplot=undef`), or if gnuplot fails to execute, or if gnuplot cannot generate plots.
+The latter two conditions generate warnings in the diagnostic output of Canu.

 gnuplotImageFormat <string="png">
   The type of image to generate in gnuplot.
 By default, canu will use png, svg or gif, in that order.

-gnuplotTested <boolean=false>
-  If set, skip the tests to determine if gnuplot will run, and to decide the image type to generate.
-  This is used when gnuplot fails to run, or isn't even installed, and allows canu to continue execution without generating graphs.

 preExec <string=undef>
   A single command that will be run before Canu starts in a grid-enabled configuration.